 - And retinal dysplasia.

-Some of the breeds who are most affected by CEA are obviously Collies, whom 75% suffer from this disease, but it should be noted that the following breeds are also at risk as well:
+Some of the breeds who are most affected by CEA are Collies, whom 75% suffer from this disease, but it should be noted that the following species are also at risk:

 - Border Collies,